 As an essential precondition to evaluating The Hunger Project’s global performance, it is important to collect reliable primary data for outputs and outcomes (both qualitative and quantitative) as well as existing data from secondary sources.
 This allows The Hunger Project to critically analyze where our partner communities ‘rank’ when it comes to issues, such as malnutrition or access to healthcare, compared to regional and national averages.
 As the overall goal of our Participatory M&E system is to recognize what works and what does not work (and why) within project implementation, this feedback loop directly connects our project performance to community expectations and goals.

-Our M&E system serves The Hunger Project’s entire network of partners working in 12 countries in more than 24,000 communities, reaching more than 20 million individuals around the world.
+Our M&E system serves The Hunger Project’s entire network of partners working in 12 countries in more than 13,000 communities, reaching more than 16 million individuals around the world (2017).
 As program country staff and volunteers lead their communities to make improvements in areas such as health, literacy, education, gender-based violence, food security, income and local democracy, The Hunger Project’s M&E system provides a necessary framework for understanding and enhancing these strides.

 Women’s Empowerment Index

-In October 2015, The Hunger Project launched it’s it’s Women Empowerment Index–a tool to measure the multi-dimensional aspects of women’s empowerment.
+In October 2015, The Hunger Project launched its Women Empowerment Index – a tool to measure the multi – dimensional aspects of women’s empowerment.
 Read more about the index.

 - The Hunger Project is especially proud of its Participatory M&E system, which empowers people living in conditions of hunger and poverty to be the primary agents of their own development.